envyrovasileski/growth/README.md

 Entry point: [`bp-integration-runner/run.js`](bp-integration-runner/run.js).

 ### Integrations
 Each folder under `integrations/` is a standalone package.
 The entry file is `src/index.ts` and configuration schema is defined in `integration.definition.ts`.
-For example, the Google Chat integration expects a service account JSON and a default space ID in its configuration【F:integrations/google-chat-spaces/integration.definition.ts†L1-L18】.
+For example, the Google Chat Spaces integration expects a service account JSON and a default space ID in its configuration【F:integrations/google-chat-spaces/integration.definition.ts†L1-L18】.

 ### Advanced Starter Bot Template
 A ready‑to‑use bot showcasing techniques such as event tracking, loading user data and live agent handoff.
 See the topics covered in its README【F:advanced-starter-bot-template/README.md†L1-L17】.